Science Policy Hub

 Funding-Related Litigation

-- DEI Executive Orders: On March 14, the U.S. Court of Appeals for the Fourth Circuit granted the federal government's request to stay, pending appeal, a nationwide preliminary injunction issued by the U.S. District Court for the District of Maryland with regard to enforcement of Executive Orders prohibiting DEI activities, including the termination of grants and contracts.
+- DEI Executive Orders: On March 14, the U.S. Court of Appeals for the Fourth Circuit granted the federal government's request to stay, pending appeal, a nationwide preliminary injunction issued by the U.S. District Court for the District of Maryland regarding enforcement of Executive Orders prohibiting DEI activities, including the termination of grants and contracts.
+As of April 9, the March 14 stay remains in effect.

 Policy Issues the AAMC is Monitoring

-Institutions with active international research programs will likely be impacted by a final rule from the Depart of Justice (DOJ) limiting access to Americans' "bulk sensitive personal data" and government-related data by "countries of concern."
+- Institutions with active international research programs will likely be impacted by a final rule from the Department of Justice (DOJ) limiting access to Americans' "bulk sensitive personal data" and government-related data by "countries of concern."
 As a result of the proposed rule's inclusion of genomic and other -omics data under a risk framework intended to address other data types such as geolocation and financial data, the rule will likely impact foundational research and other scientific collaborations, even with exceptions for data shared in open repositories and as a requirement of a federal grant or contract.
+DOJ on April 11 issued a compliance guide, FAQs, and an implementation and enforcement policy for the final rule.
 The AAMC previously responded to both an Advance Notice of Proposed Rulemaking (ANPRM) and Notice of Proposed Rulemaking (NPRM) on this issue.
-More information and resources are forthcoming.

 Forthcoming Implementation Deadlines